What Is a Retail Merchandiser and How to Become One

 What is a Retail Merchandiser?

-A retail merchandiser selects sales items to be stocked, displayed, and sold to maximize sales performance.
-Retail merchandisers are responsible for visiting retail locations, documenting retail stock through photos and written notes, preparing reports about store visits, inspecting store displays, and advising management of resources and services that can boost customer satisfaction.
-Retail merchandisers play a key role in optimizing the shopping experience for customers by making sure that best-selling items are in stock and suggesting opportunities for improvement to management.
+A Retail Merchandiser selects sales items to be stocked, displayed, and sold to maximize sales performance.
+Retail Merchandisers are responsible for visiting retail locations, documenting retail stock through photos and written notes, preparing reports about store visits, inspecting store displays, and advising management of resources and services that can boost customer satisfaction.
+You play a key role in optimizing the shopping experience for customers by making sure that best-selling items are in stock and suggesting opportunities for improvement to management.

 How to Become a Retail Merchandiser

-Start your career as a retail merchandiser by earning a high school diploma.
+Start your career as a Retail Merchandiser by earning a high school diploma or equivalent.
 A college degree is not required to become a retail merchandiser but can improve your candidate profile.
 Highlight career experience and internships in sales, retail management, customer service, or secret shopper on your resume.
 Explore training resources that help you gain product knowledge and learn about store conditions.
 Complete an application for a retail merchandiser job, citing attention to detail, time management, communication, adaptability and other relevant skills.

 Where Do Retail Merchandisers Work?

 Retail Merchandisers stock products, monitor retail store conditions, set up promotional resources, and partner with store management to increase profitable sales outcomes.
 A Retail Merchandiser’s work environment depends on retail needs, so you may spend your day setting up promotional signage in a store, replenishing resources in a stock room, or preparing reports in an office.
 Retail Merchandisers can find work for retail solutions companies, marketing firms, wholesale retailers, and distribution companies.

 What Is the Job Outlook for a Retail Merchandiser?